discordjs/guide/guide/popular-topics/errors.md

 # Errors

 There is no doubt that you have encountered errors while making bots.
 While errors are instrumental at warning you of what is going wrong, many people are stumped by them and how to track them down and fix them, but don't worry, we have you covered.
-This section will be all about how to diagnose errors, identify where they are coming from, and fix them.
+This section will be all about diagnosing errors, identifying where they are coming from, and fixing them.

 ## Types of Errors

 ### API Errors

 API Errors or DiscordAPIErrors are thrown by the Discord API when an invalid request carries out.
 API Errors can be mostly diagnosed using the message that is given.
-They can also be further examined by seeing the http method and path used.
+You can further examine errors by inspecting the http method and path used.
 We will explore tracking these errors down in the next section.

 Example: `DiscordAPIError: Cannot send an empty message`

 ### Discord.js Errors

-Discord.js Errors are errors that are thrown by the library itself.
+Discord.js Errors are errors that the library itself throws.
 They can usually be easily tracked down using the stack trace and error message.

 Example: `The messages must be an Array, Collection, or number.`